About Common Eye Infections

 Common Eye Infections

 Take a look through several of the most common types of infections of the eye.
-In cases where you believe that you or a family member may be experiencing one of these conditions, you should plan a visit to Wang Vision Institute as soon as possible.
 The most important aspect of relieving an infection is a timely diagnosis.

 While most commonly occurring in adults, this infection can develop in patients who are much younger.
 Blepharitis is frequently the result of bacteria; however, it can also stem from dry eye syndrome or fungal infection.
 Its most common symptom is oozing discharge that builds up a crust on the eyelids.
 Patients who are experiencing blepharitis sometimes also have watering, itching, and stinging eyes.
 Those with seborrheic dermatitis, ocular rosacea, or psoriasis have a heightened risk for getting this infection.
 Fortunately, there are many easy therapies available to treat blepharitis, such as BlephEx.